thomasjshea/JavaScript-Quiz/README.md

 To access the application, please type the URL into your browser or follow this link: https://thomasjshea.github.io/JavaScript-Quiz/

+Once you load the URL into your browser, you click the start button to begin the quiz.
+The timer will count down from 50 seconds.
+Each wrong answer will deduct 10 seconds from your time.
+Your score is your finishing time.
+If you complete all the questions in the alloted time, you are able to enter your initials and save your high score!git

 Screenshots:
 ![Screenshot 1](./assets/images/Screenshot%201.png)
 ![Screenshot 2](./assets/images/Screenshot-2.png)